axibase/atsd/integration/matlab/README.md

 ### Connect to the MatLab Command Window

-Example of https connection to ATSD:
+Example of HTTPS connection to ATSD:

 ```matlab
 driver = 'com.axibase.tsd.driver.jdbc.AtsdDriver';